MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study1 exercise 1 to 8.md

 15. Close all pages.

-Exercise \#2 Creating a standard cost version that uses a specific model group.
+Exercise \#2Â Creating a standard cost version that uses a specific model group.
 -------------------------------------------------------------------------------

-*Objective: Create a standard cost version to record certain model group products.*
+*Objective: Create a standard cost version to record certain model group products.*Â

 The warehouse employee at USMF, need to create a standard cost version to record products that use the item model group with inventory model of Standard.
 The